Italian Football Federation president resigns after World Cup disaster | OneFootball

 Gravina oversaw several managerial appointments during his presidency.

-Those included Mancini, followed by Luciano Spalletti and current national team coach Gennaro Gattuso.
+Those included Roberto Mancini, Luciano Spalletti and current national team coach Gennaro Gattuso.

 Gattuso, who replaced Spalletti last summer, apologised after Italy’s defeat to Bosnia ended their qualification hopes.